robbyrussell/indexter/README.md

     $ gem install indexter

 ## Configuration
-Indexter is configured by creating an `.indexter.yaml` file in the root directory of your project (at the same level as your `.gitignore` and `.ruby-version` file).
+inDexter is configured via an `.indexter.yaml` file in the root directory of your project (at the same level as your `.gitignore` and `.ruby-version` file).

 Into this file you define the output format, the tables to be excluded from analysis, and the extensions the denote the columns you want to analyze.

+If you *don't* have in `.indexter.yaml` file, inDexter will use a set of basic defaults to generate a report.
+You can then use that to inform the contents of your config file.

 ### format
 The output format the results of the analysis should be displayed in.
 See **Formatters**, below, for more details.